Tourist swept away by large wave in Thailand while doing yoga

 A Russian tourist has reportedly died after a large wave swept her away whilst doing yoga on a large rock in Thailand.

-Local news reports have identified the tourist as 24-year-old Kamilla Beliatskaya, who they said was swept away by a large wave in Koh Samui, Thailand while near the Laad Koh, a popular viewpoint.
+Local news reports have identified the tourist as 24-year-old Kamilla Beliatskaya, an apparent aspiring actor from Russia, who they said was swept away by a large wave in Koh Samui, Thailand while near the Lad Koh, a popular viewpoint.

+The woman was on holiday with her fiance, Grigorii Anokhim, who only found out about her disappearance from social media.

+“On the day of the accident, my girlfriend said she was going to play tennis, but I did not know that she had stopped by to relax at the Lad Koh viewpoint,” he told local outlets, according to the New York Post.

+“I only found out what had happened from social media.
+I was devastated and immediately went to the area to help look for her.”

+The couple had been together for five years and were due to get married in mid-December, and had already taken their pre-wedding photos, he said.

-The tourist arrived at the viewpoint just before 1pm on Friday with a pink foam yoga mat before walking alone down to a rocky area below the viewpoint, CCTV footage reviewed by police captured, newspaper Khaosod English reported.
+The tourist arrived at the viewpoint just before 1pm on Friday with a pink foam yoga mat.
+She then walked alone down to a rocky area below the viewpoint, according to CCTV footage reviewed by police, newspaper Khaosod English reported.

 Shortly after, the publication said she was swept off the rocks by a powerful wave.
 Bo Phut Police Station received an initial report at 1.30pm but by the time a rescue team reached the scene around 15 minutes later, the tourist had disappeared and only her pink mat was spotted in the water.